Building a Left Movement for Working-Class & Popular Power

 Registration and Accreditation

-Delegates collect packs at the registration desk.
+Delegates arrive and collect packs at the registration desk.
 Tea and coffee available.

 Procedural Opening